Recipe Overview

 - Place oven rack right below the middle position in your oven.
 Preheat the oven to 400°F. Line a baking sheet with parchment paper.

-- Wash peel of squash and cut squash in half from the stem to the bottom (see note).
-Don’t try to cut through the stem, when you get to the stem, just crack the squash in half and it will separate.
+- Wash the outside of the squash.
+Cut squash in half from the stem to the bottom (see note).
+Don’t try to cut through the stem; when you get to the stem, just crack the squash in half and it will separate.1 acorn squash

-- Prepare squash — for savory, rub inside with olive oil and sprinkle with salt and pepper.
+- Season squash.
+For savory, rub inside with olive oil and sprinkle with salt and pepper.
 For sweet, rub inside with melted butter and sprinkle with brown or coconut sugar.
-Place on prepared baking sheet.
+Place on prepared baking sheet, cut side up.1 tablespoon olive oil, ⅛ teaspoon salt, ⅛ teaspoon ground black pepper to taste, 1 tablespoon butter, 1 tablespoon brown sugar or coconut sugar

-- Place in preheated oven and roast for 50-60 minutes or until very tender to the poke of a fork.
+- Place in preheated oven and roast for 50 to 60 minutes or until very tender.
+I test it by poking it with a fork.
+There should be little to no resistance.

 Notes

-- Reheat leftovers for 45-90 seconds in the microwave until warm.
+- Reheating: Reheat leftovers for 45 to 90 seconds in the microwave until warm.
 You can also use the oven (400°F for about 10 minutes or until warm), or the air fryer (380°F for about 5 minutes, or until heated through).

 Video